What will you be doing?

 - A university degree in Industrial Design, Architecture, or a related design or engineering discipline

-- Experience working in a variety of organisations (start-up, corporate, agency/consultancy)
+- Experience working in a variety of organizations (start-up, corporate, agency/consultancy)

 - Academic, professional, or life experience from outside the design field that enriches your perspective as a designer